mantidproject/mantid/docs/source/release/v3.9.0/ui.rst

 SliceViewer Improvements
 ------------------------

- - Added ability to view data using non orthogonal axes.
+- Added the ability to view data using non orthogonal axes.
 View can be toggled on or off.
-When non orthogonal view is toggled, peak viewer and line vewer tools are disabled.
+When non orthogonal view is toggled the peak viewer and line viewer tools are disabled.
 .. figure:: ../../images/sliceViewerNonOrthogonal.png
    :class: screenshot
    :width: 450px